 Most homes built prior to 1990 in Victoria contain numerous invisible health hazards.
-These hazards range from asbestos to mold and tend to be most harmful during the demolition phase of your renovation.
-Which is why in recent years WorkSafeBC has partnered with Victoria-area municipalities to require that a hazardous risk assessment be done before any work is performed in your home.
+These hazards range from asbestos to mould and tend to be most harmful during the demolition phase of your renovation.
+This is why in recent years, WorkSafeBC has partnered with Victoria-area municipalities to require that a hazardous risk assessment be done before any work is performed in your home.
 You cannot get an inspection or a permit until this test is done.
 If you’re thinking of hiring workers yourself, failing to do the test may expose you to future compensation claims.
 And regardless of whether you’re a strata corporation or an individual, ignorance isn’t a defense.

 Hazardous Materials Survey — What’s Included

 Hazardous risk assessments vary by building type, but most older homes in Victoria are tested for the following hazards:

 - Asbestos-containing materials

 - Urea-formaldehyde foam insulation

 - Radon (and other radioactive materials)